mihasic/PostgreSql.Binaries.Lite/README.md

-# PostgreSQL binaries for win64 lite
+# PostgreSQL binaries for win64 & linux64 lite

 Minimum set of binaries of the PostgreSQL database.

-The one in this file contains postgresql-10.6-1-windows-x64.zip without doc, include, pgAdmin 4, StackBuilder and symbols.
+The one in this file contains postgresql-10.6-1-windows-x64.zip, and postgresql-10.6-1-linux-x64.zip without doc, include, pgAdmin 4, StackBuilder and symbols.
 So, this package can be consumed from the unit tests.
 Sample commands to setup a database cluster would be: